TopEFT/topeft/docs/run_analysis_configuration.md

 ## CLI highlights

 While the dedicated [`run_analysis.py` CLI reference](run_analysis_cli_reference.md)
-lists every flag, the most important Run‑2 knobs are summarised below:
+lists every flag in detail (path and default values, grouped by category), the most important Run‑2 knobs are summarised below:

 * **Scenario selection** – Use `--scenario NAME` to enable a metadata scenario (for example `TOP_22_006`).
 Repeat the flag to combine scenarios.
 When a YAML